-The orbit is the cavity where the eye sits and is comprised of boney walls, fat, muscles, lacrimal gland, nerves, and blood vessels.
-A tumor can arise from any of these structures.
-Occassionally, a tumor may develop in the brain or sinuses and invade the orbit.
-In patients with cancer elsewhere, such as breast cancer or prostate cancer, tumors may metastasize (spread) to the orbit.
+The orbit is a cavity where the eye sits and is composed of bony walls, fat, muscles, lacrimal gland, nerves, and blood vessels.
+An orbital tumor is a growth that can arise from any of these structures.
+Occasionally, a tumor may develop in the brain or sinuses and invade the orbit.
+In some cases, having cancer elsewhere, such as in the breast or prostate can lead to the metalization of tumors to the orbit.

-An orbital tumor can occur in children as well as adults.
+Orbital tumors can occur in both children and adults.
 Most orbital tumors are benign masses but can compromise the function of the eye muscles or optic nerve.
 The most common orbital tumors in children are dermoids and hemangiomas.
 The most common malignant orbital tumor in childhood is a rhabdomyosarcoma, which typically presents with rapid protrusion of the eye.
+For children and adults suffering from these tumors, surgery may be necessary.

-A bulging or prominent eye as well as an asymmetric appearance may prompt a thorough work-up to rule out an orbital tumor.
+When you visit our center, we will conduct a thorough work-up of your eye region to rule out an orbital tumor.
 The work-up includes several measurements of the eye function, pupil function, eye motility, and the globe position.
-Imaging studies of the orbit are also done, such as a CT scan or MRI, to evaluate the tissues behind and around the eye.
+Imaging studies of the orbit such as a CT scan or MRI may also be needed to evaluate the tissues behind and around the eye.
 If a tumor is present, a biopsy may be required to diagnose the tumor.
 Further treatment may be required depending on the nature of the tumor.